jookie/jojoBot/READMEfaq.md

   TRADE_END_DATE = '2023-03-01'?

-Here's an example in Python that uses the results from your FINRL model and automatically executes trading actions using the Alpaca API.
-This example assumes you have already trained and backtested your model and now want to use the trained model to make real-time trading decisions.
+Make Example code that uses the results pretrained model your FINRL model and automatically executes trading actions using the Alpaca API.
+This example assumes you have already trained and backtested your model and now want to use the trained model to make real-time trading decisions. find a real world trading with finrl and alpaca and give me the code of the AlpacaPaperTrading class that uses these arguments:    (self,ticker_list, time_interval, drl_lib, agent, cwd, net_dim,
+                 state_dim, action_dim, API_KEY, API_SECRET,
+                 API_BASE_URL, tech_indicator_list, turbulence_thresh=30,
+                 max_stock=1e2, latency = None):

 ### Example Overview
 - Load the trained model.